 Snacking Too Often (Even on “Healthy” Foods)

-When it comes to cavities, it’s not just the amount of sugar your child consumes—it’s also how often they eat.
-Frequent snacking, especially on sticky or sugary foods like dried fruits (raisins, dates), fruit juices, flavored milk, granola bars, crackers, protein bars, or even low-fat yogurt cups (many of which contain at least three teaspoons of sugar), provides a constant fuel source for cavity-causing bacteria.
-These items tend to cling to the teeth or keep sugar levels elevated in the mouth, creating an ideal environment for tooth decay.
+It’s not just the amount of sugar your child consumes—it’s also how often they eat.
+Frequent snacking, especially on sticky or sugary foods like dried fruits (raisins, dates), fruit juices, flavored milk, granola bars, crackers, protein bars, or even low-fat yogurt cups (many of which contain at least three teaspoons of sugar), gives cavity-causing bacteria a constant source of fuel.

 What you can do: Stick to regular meal and snack times instead of allowing constant grazing.
 Offer water instead of sugary drinks between meals, and choose tooth-friendly snacks like cheese, plain yogurt, nuts (for older kids), or crunchy fruits and vegetables.